 On “My Pagan Past”, for better or for worse, Vesperville did everything except the final mastering.
 Recording, mixing, graphic design & layout and song writing of course – all were done by the four members.
 The album, released on streaming platforms as well as in physical format, was a sum up of the past seven years life experiences and took about two years to complete.
 An animated video was made to the lead track, “Mind of a model”, which still was only one of the many flavours of that album, with songs ranging from almost only programmed music, to close to an unplugged feeling and, which was a first for the band, the incorporation of trumpet and saxophone.

-The most recent project is “VAT 1-4”, 41 previously unreleased and now remastered tracks from Vesperville’s entire career, to this date spanning over more than 20 years.
+Then followed “VAT 1-4”, 41 previously unreleased and now remastered tracks from Vesperville’s entire career, to this date spanning over more than 20 years.
 It captivates all the joy of using creativity to the most, the fun in exploring and discovering more than you expected, musically, and the variations of the band’s moods through the years.
 From the band’s self-invented style Drum’n’bossa and early recordings under meager conditions to full on demo productions complete with every fx intended for a final release version.
-The richness of this compilation makes you want to know more of what’s coming next.